ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/DataLocationSelection.rst

 given, this is where to look.
 If SB numbers are not provided, however, the ``MS_INPUT`` variables give the filename for the relevant MS.

+It may be that the SB you wish to process has been removed from /scratch2.
+You can follow the instructions on :doc:`../platform/comm_archive` to request it be reinstated.
+If you have already started processing it and wish to continue, you can specify the measurement set name it would have (this forms the **metadata/mslist_** filename), using the parameters ``MS_INPUT_1934`` or ``MS_INPUT_SCIENCE``,  and the scripts will recognise the metadata file and continue.
+For anything to be done, it requires you to have already run the splitting, so that there is a local copy of the individual beam data.

 +----------------------+---------------------------------------------------------+------------------------------------------------------------+
 | Variable             | Default                                                 | Description                                                |
 +======================+=========================================================+============================================================+